Suppen/Telegram-API-wrapper-for-JS/README.md

 They are also readable on [https://doc.suppen.no/teleapiwrapper](https://doc.suppen.no/teleapiwrapper)

 ## Changelog
+* **0.16.0**: Added a timeout to the HTTPS-requests.
+Defaults to 60 seconds.
+Available on the `requestTimeout` property
 * **0.15.4**: Fixed a bug which would cause errors on boolean parameters
 * **0.15.3**: Made `helperDownloadFile` work again
 * **0.15.2**: Made the `helperDownloadFile` method also return a promise